 give yourself some grace… when life kicks you in the lady bits, give yourself some grace to breathe + make mistakes + rest

-that’s apparently it. give yourself some grace and when you are able start falling back into a routine to set up a foundation for yourself. whether that’s setting up time in the morning for YOU to focus on prayer/gratitude, craving out 30 minutes for a workout, binge watching Netflix with the hubster when the kiddos hit the sheets… set time for YOU + start making a routine that puts a smile on your face.
+Give yourself some grace and when you are able start falling back into a routine to set up a foundation for yourself.
+Whether that’s setting up time in the morning for YOU to focus on prayer/gratitude, craving out 30 minutes for a workout, binge watching Netflix with the hubster when the kiddos hit the sheets… set time for YOU + start making a routine that puts a smile on your face.